trinhxuann/deltadata/README.md

     inputted data frame.

-The package currently store tow and meter schedules of various CDFW IEP surveys for ease of use.
-These are available as `deltadata::towSchedule` and `deltadata::meterSchedule`.
+The package currently store tow and meter schedules of various CDFW IEP surveys for ease of use, as `deltadata::towSchedule` and `deltadata::meterSchedule`.
 More surveys will be added to the package as this information becomes available.
 Users can specify their own schedules by modeling them against these existing ones.

 We can demonstrate this function with the 20 mm database: